 The different methods used for sterilization are discussed below:

-Dry Heat Sterilization: Dry Heat Sterilization is the most common universal method. it involves exposing a product or its surface to high temperatures (between 160-180°C) for a specified period of time to kill all microorganisms.
+Dry Heat Sterilization: Dry Heat Sterilization is the most common universal method. it involves exposing a product or its surface to high temperatures (between 160-180°C) for a specified period to kill all microorganisms.

 Radiation Sterilization: This method is also very common and effective, commonly used for medical equipment and supplies.
 This method involves ionizing radiation (such as gamma rays) used to kill microorganisms.

-Examples of Depyrogenation vs. Sterilization in the Pharmaceutical Industry
+Examples of Depyrogenation vs. Sterilization:

-Depyrogenation and sterilization are critical processes used in the pharmaceutical industry to ensure the safety and efficacy of drugs and medical devices.
 Depyrogenation, for example, is used in the manufacture of parenteral drugs such as injections or IV drips.
 To avoid adverse reactions in patients, these products must be free of pyrogens.

 Conclusion